neirocca sound-first music theory

 What to try next

-• I - IV - V - I
+• I - IV - V - I (resolves)

-• I - VIm - IV - V
+• I - VIm - IV - V (loops)

-• IV - V - IIIm - VIm
+• IV - V - IIIm - VIm (royal road; bright but open)

-Hear these patterns move in the Chord Progression Player
+Reorder these in the Chord Progression Player

 Try With Sound